TikTok star accused of double murder speaks from jail - NewsBreak

 “That was part of the downfall,” he said.
 “My wife wanted me to move her out here with her friends to a life where there’s taco Tuesday, women Wednesday, party Saturday, bar Sunday.”

 Ali says Ana partied too much.
-But Ana’s childhood friend Cassie Conroy paint a different picture.
+But Ana’s childhood friend Cassie Conroy paints a different picture.

 “He’s a bad guy,” said Conroy, Ana’s best friend for the past 15 years.
 “There’s nothing good about him.
 He’s selfish.
 That’s all I can say — selfish.”